connectrpc/connectrpc.com/docs/go/observability.md

 - A basic understanding of [OpenTelemetry metrics and tracing](https://opentelemetry.io/docs/reference/specification/).
 - How [TextMapPropagators](https://opentelemetry.io/docs/reference/specification/context/api-propagators/), [MeterProviders](https://opentelemetry.io/docs/reference/specification/metrics/sdk/), and [TraceProviders](https://opentelemetry.io/docs/concepts/signals/traces/) are initialized and used.

-## Enabling OpenTelemetry on connect-go
+## Enabling OpenTelemetry for Connect

 Once you have OpenTelemetry set up in your application, enabling OpenTelemetry in a Connect project is as simple as adding the [otelconnect.NewInterceptor] option on Connect handler and client constructors.
 If you do not have OpenTelemetry in your application, you can refer to the [OpenTelemetry Go getting started guide](https://opentelemetry.io/docs/instrumentation/go/getting-started/).